cynixx3/third-party-miner-installer-for-ethos/README.md

 	* [AMD,NVIDIA] xmr-stak -- hashrate reporting fix for multiple threads
 	* [AMD,CPU,NVIDIA] soliditysha3miner

-### ONLY ONE MINER CAN BE INSTALLED AT A TIME
+### ONLY ONE ADDITIONAL MINER CAN BE INSTALLED AT A TIME
-ethOS files are overwritten on the installation of each miner.
+ethOS files are overwritten for the installation of each miner.

 ### NOTICE:
 This manager was **not written or supported by ethOS** and neither the scirpt or the installed miners are supported by their policies.
 For support please visit the https://www.rizon.net/chat and join channel #miningmasterrace, if you are already on #ethosdistro, this is as simple as typing `/join #miningmasterrace` in chat.